WANTED: VINTAGE SCIENCE FICTION POSTERS

 "Copyright Tim White, 1977 Dragon's World SF-6 EARTH ENSLAVED exclusively from THOUGHT FACTORY, P.O.
 Box 5515, Sherman Oaks, CA 91413"

 Well, that's another part of the puzzle.
 When I last talked to Tim and brought him up to speed, he didn't remember ever selling any of his artwork in this format.
-Maybe now he has more information to go on in seeing if someone ripped him off or not.
+Once we discovered that the artwork was apparently licensed from the Paper Tiger company, it began to make sense to Tim on how his artwork could become available in this size and market format.

 The correct title, according to an email from the artist himself, is "Stopwatch."